 Adata claims this is the most compact external SSD, and with dimensions of 72.7 x 44 x 12.2mm and weighing only 37g excluding the cable, it is smaller and lighter than Samsung’s T3 and T5 drives - which are also on this list of the best portable SSDs.
 While it is pricey compared to some of the other external SSDs we have on this list, remember that it comes with military-certified protection.

 The stringent MIL-STD-810G 516.6 impact resistance test so it should survive accidental drops and shocks without much damage.
 If you shop around, you can also get it for less than its RRP.

-- Read our full Adata SE730H External SSD review.
+Read the full review: Adata SE730H External SSD (opens in new tab)

 Storage giant Western Digital is no stranger when it comes to storage gear aimed specifically at pro photographers, and with the WD My Passport Wireless SSD it has created another brilliant device that photographers (or even regular users) will love.

 The WD My Passport Wireless SSD joins WD's growing stable of wireless hard drives, which allow you to view and move files via a Wi-Fi connection, rather than with a cable, which is handy.

 However, over Wi-Fi, you're not utilizing the full speed of the SSD.
 It also connects via USB 3.0, which offers very good speeds, but not quite as fast as USB Type-C or Thunderbolt.
 But the flexibility and durability of the WD My Passport Wireless SSD is certainly tempting, plus it comes with a built-in SD card reader, making it one of the best portable SSDs for photographers.

 Read the full review: WD My Passport Wireless SSD (opens in new tab)